eslint/eslint/docs/rules/lines-around-comment.md

 * `"allowObjectEnd": true` allows comments to appear at the end of object literals
 * `"allowArrayStart": true` allows comments to appear at the start of array literals
 * `"allowArrayEnd": true` allows comments to appear at the end of array literals
+* `"applyDefaultPatterns"` enables or disables the default comment patterns to be ignored by the rule
+* `"ignorePattern"` custom patterns to be ignored by the rule

 ### beforeBlockComment